boostcon/cppnow_code_of_conduct/code_of_conduct.md

   are also subject to this Code of Conduct.
 In particular, participants should not use sexualized images, activities, or material.
+Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 Thank you for helping make this a welcoming, friendly event for all.